 - pinch of lemon zest optional, but good

 - splash of lemon juice optional, but good

-- Prepare the Water Bath + Bake: Get out a roasting pan and set the rack aside.
-Bring a large pot of water to a boil.
-Set the springform pan with the cheesecake on a rack positioned in the center of the oven, and place the roasting pan on the rack below.
+- Prepare the Water Bath + Bake: Bring the pot of water to a boil.
+Set your springform pan on a rack positioned in the center of the oven, and place the roasting pan on the rack below, or wrap the base of the cheesecake pan in foil and place it inside a 10-inch cake pan, inside the roasting dish.
 Pour the boiling water into the roasting pan.
-This is the best way to do a water bath - no possibility of leakage into your cheesecake!Bake for 88-91 minutes.
-When done, the cheesecake will have only a slight wobble in the center, and a toothpick inserted into the edge will come out clean, and will have a bit of thick batter when inserted into the center.Turn off the oven and crack the door open.
+Both of these methods ensure no leaks.Bake for 88-94 minutes.
+When done, the cheesecake will have only a slight wobble in the center, and the edges will appear set.
+A knife inserted into the edge will come out clean, and will have a bit of thick batter when inserted into the center.Turn off the oven and crack the door open.
 Let the cheesecake cool in the oven for 1 hour before removing it.

 - Cheesecake Cooling:Once the hour is up, remove the pan from the oven.
-It should be cool enough to handle.
-Remove the foil and set the springform pan on a cooling rack to continue cooling.
-Let cool completely at room temp, then cover well with foil and refrigerate at least 4 hours or up to 1 day before removing from the pan and serving.
+Remove foil and set the springform pan on a wire rack.
+Let cool completely at room temp, then cover with foil and refrigerate at least 6 hours or up to 1 day before removing from the pan and serving.

 - Make the Strawberry Sauce: Stir together the cornstarch and water in a small bowl, making sure the cornstarch is fully dissolved.
 Add this and remaining sauce ingredients to a pot on the stove over medium heat.
 Stir, and bring the mixture to a simmer.
 Once simmering, cook for 5 minutes, stirring constantly.
 Remove from heat and allow to cool.
 It will thicken more and more the longer you let it cool.
 Store in the fridge in an airtight container until ready to use.